-The final possibility when $N(v)$ induces $I_3$ is for $v$ to be involved in three or more squares.
-In this case, either there is an induced $6$-cycle around $v$, or the neigbhorhood around $v$ is admissible a subgraph of $G_3$.
+The final possibilities when $N(v)$ induces $I_3$ are for $v$ to be involved in three or more squares.
+If $v$ is in exactly $3$ squares, either there is an induced $6$-cycle around $v$, or the vertices at distance $2$ or less from $v$ induce $G_3$ as a subgraph.
 If $v$ is used in more than three squares, then $G \cong K_{3,3}$.

-Now suppose $N(v)$ induces $K_2 \oplus I_1$, and suppose that $\{v, v_2, v_3\}$ forms a triangle.
+In case (4), $N(v)$ induces $K_2 \oplus I_1$.
+Suppose that $\{v, v_2, v_3\}$ forms a triangle.
 If one of $\{v_2, v_3\}$ has degree $2$, then the graph cannot be blown up to be $3$-regular.
 If they both have degree $3$ and are not in a square with $v_1$, then either they have a common neighbor other than $v$, giving us $G_2$ from Table~\ref{boxcar_table}, or they have different neighbors, giving us $\starfish$.
-Suppose that $\{v, v_2, v_3\}$ is a triangle and $\{v, v_1, v_2, v_4\}$ is a square for a new vertex $v_4$.
+Suppose that $\{v, v_2, v_3\}$ is a triangle and $\{v, v_1, v_2, v_4\}$ is a square for some new vertex $v_4$.
 If $v_3$ has degree $2$, then $G$ cannot be blown up into a $3$-regular graph.
 If $v_3$ is adjacent to $v_4$, then this is isomorphic to $G_1$.
 If $v_3$ is adjacent to a new vertex $v_5$, then we have $\rocket$ as an induced subgraph.